tensorflow/community/rfcs/20200721-extension-types.md

 ##### TypeSpec Job 1: Storing Static Value Data

 The first responsibility of a `TypeSpec` subclass is to store any static (non-tensor) data associated with a value.
-A few examples will help demonstrate the type of data that is included in `TypeSpec`s:
+A few examples will help demonstrate the type of data that is included in `TypeSpecs`:

 * `tf.SparseTensorSpec` includes the dtype and static shape of a sparse tensor.
 * `tf.RaggedTensorSpec` includes the dtype and static shape of a ragged tensor,